exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   stored inside a bucket in Exasol BucketFS.

 * ``SASL_KRB5CONF_LOCATION`` - It is the location of the custom ``krb5.conf`` file.
   It should refer to the file stored inside a bucket in Exasol BucketFS.
+In default configuration, the path starts with ``/buckets/bfsdefault/<bucket_name>/``

 [gh-releases]: https://github.com/exasol/kafka-connector-extension/releases
 [schema-registry]: https://docs.confluent.io/current/schema-registry/index.html